nijibabulu/treebest/README.md

 ## Branches and tags

-There is a single branch where all the development goes.
+There is a single branch (master) where all the development goes.
 The version number stated in the source code (1.9.2) is not maintained.

 Tags are used to point at specific versions:
 * lh3: when Heng Li handed-over the code to Ensembl Compara
 * albert: changes made by Albert Vilella
-* ensembl\_production: the version currently used for Ensembl's production
+* ensembl\_production\_XX: the version used for the production of Ensembl version XX